-The Disability Standards for Education (the standards) seek to ensure that students with disability can access and participate in education on the same basis as other students.
+The Disability Standards for Education ensure that students with disability can access and participate in education the same as other students.

-The standards clarify the obligations of education and training providers, and the rights of people with disability, under the
+- clarify the obligations of education and training providers

 A primary objective of the standards is to make rights and responsibilities in education and training easier to understand.